Family of Erik and Lyle Menendez call for their release and say they're victims who were vilified

 “There’s nothing she’d like more than to have them home for Thanksgiving,” Geragos said.

-Associated Press journalists Jaimie Ding and Christopher Weber in Los Angeles contributed to this report.
+Associated Press journalists Jaimie Ding and Christopher Weber in Los Angeles and Randy Herschaft in New York contributed.

 This story has been corrected to show Kitty Menendez’s brother’s name is Milton Andersen, not Milton Anderson.